 In this project, we focus on the creation of new value for future mobile robotics, such as augmented ability, massive parallel and distributed operations, and immersive experience sharing.
 In addition, we aim to realize social implementations of mobile robots in manufacturing, medical, service, crime prevention, and disaster reduction fields, and to analyze the problems towards such implementations in these fields from multiple perspectives including technology, cognition, ethics, and economics.

 Computational Methodology for Decision Making

-MURATA, Tadahiko (murata@kansai-u.ac.jp) ASANO, Akira (a. asamo@kansai-u.ac.jp)
+ASANO, Akira (a. asamo@kansai-u.ac.jp)